Introduction to Cursors in PL/SQL

 Importance of Cursor in PL/SQL

 Pointing to the memory location and performing actions accordingly is one of the important tasks in any programming language.
 In PL/SQL, it is done by Cursors.
-Cursors play a crucial role when it comes to performing the different task by giving a name to the memory area (context area) where the result of SQL queries are saved.
+Cursors play a crucial role when it comes to performing different task by giving a name to the memory area (context area) where the result of SQL queries are saved.
 We can access the records one by one and perform any manipulations in it if required or display it on the console accordingly.
-Explicit Cursors are more efficient, give more programmatic control and less vulnerable to data errors so they are very useful in PL/SQL programming than Implicit ones.
+Explicit Cursors are more efficient, give more programmatic control, and less vulnerable to data errors so they are very useful in PL/SQL programming than Implicit ones.

 Database programming is very popular these days and PL/SQL is one of the languages that should be very well used in it.
 Cursors give more control to the programmer to access the data retrieved.
 For a programmer to work on PL/SQL, it is important to know the use and importance of Cursor to work effectively.